We pick our favourite nasi lemak stalls serving the best coconut rice with egg, ikan bilis, otah, chicken wings and more!

 Chong Pang Nasi Lemak

-A comfort food haunt for Northerners, this Sembawang fixture has been serving its signature nasi lemak since 1973, so you bet it knows a thing or two about the famed local dish!
-Food items here include otah, ngoh hiang, hash browns; the real standout, however, is its crispy, deep-fried chicken wings that will undoubtedly get your hands messy.
+A comfort food haunt for Northerners, this Sembawang fixture has been serving its signature nasi lemak since 1973, so you can bet it knows a thing or two about the famed local dish!
+Side choices include otah, ngoh hiang (five-spice pork roll), and hash browns.
+The real standout, however, is its crispy, deep-fried chicken wings that will undoubtedly get your hands deliciously messy.